DirtDiglett/Pressure-for-Steam/README.md

 **Spacing**
 Indent all code via tabs rather than spaces.

-**Ordering Styles**
+**Ordering Styles & Controls**
-When including styles for a control keep them in the following order:
+When including styles for a control keep them in the following order.
+The mantra is 'Width before Height, Clockwise in position starting Left".
+So X then Y, Left Top Right Bottom.
 ```
 // Styling
 bgcolor